parijatmukherjee/parijatmukherjee/README.md

 <br/>

-- 🔭 I’m currently working for the Pricing Team of Omio as a Backend Engineer and trying to learn 🌱 ReactJs.
+- 🔭 I’m currently working for the Re-engagement Team of Omio as an Engineer Manager and trying to learn 🌱 Django.
 - 📫 You can send me an email or ping me over slack or you can use any of the options of your choice below to reach me.

 ### Connect with me: